jhub04/Findigo-Frontend/README.md

 - Backend: Springboot V3 with Maven and Java 21
 - Database: MySQL V8 for runtime and H2 for tests

-You can find the swagger API documentation [here] (add link to swagger docs)

 ## Features
 - **Secure login:** Users can securely log in, register, and update their account details
 - **Listing Creation:** Users can create listings and publish them to the marketplace